vaibhavishanbhag/Learn-And-Code-AI/Questions.md

 - **Standardization**: Transforms data to have mean = 0 and standard deviation = 1.
 - **Normalization**: Scales data between a fixed range, typically [0,1] or [-1,1].

+# Questions & Answers - Day 5

+## 1. What is the purpose of train-test split?
+→ To evaluate model performance on unseen data.

+## 2. Why do we use feature scaling?
+→ To normalize numerical values and improve model performance.

+## 3. What is Grid Search?
+→ A technique to find the best hyperparameters by trying all possible combinations.

+## 4.Why do we use Random Forest?
+→ It is an ensemble model that reduces overfitting and improves accuracy.